CattleMaster 4+VL5 (Canada)This page contains information on CattleMaster 4+VL5 for veterinary use.

 3. Sterilized syringes and needles should be used to administer this vaccine.
 Do not sterilize with chemicals because traces of disinfectant may inactivate the vaccine.

 5. Do not vaccinate within 21 days before slaughter.

-6. Contains gentamicin as preservative.
+6. Contains gentamicin and thimerosal as preservatives.

 7. As with many vaccines, anaphylaxis may occur after use.
 Initial antidote of epinephrine is recommended and should be followed with appropriate supportive therapy.